oomphinc/drupal-scaffold/docs/coding-standards.md

 package to validate custom PHP files against the [Drupal coding standards for PHP][].

-To validate PHP files use `lando phpcs`.
+To validate PHP files use `ddev phpcs`.

 ## SASS

 The validator for custom SASS is [stylelint][].
 This project uses the [SASS Guidelines][] with _some_ modifications:

-To validate SASS files use `lando gulp validate:sass`.
+To validate SASS files use `npm run lint`.

 * There is a max nesting limit (max-nesting-depth) of 4
 * Qualifying a selector by type is allowed (selector-no-qualifying-type)